-- Although the leaves are occasionally browsed by animals such as giraffe, wildebeest and various small and large antelope, this is typically only done during times of scarcity and drought.
+- Although the leaves are occasionally browsed by animals such as giraffe, wildebeest and various small and large antelope, and more typically during times of scarcity and drought.

 - The leaves and twigs of this plant are the most used plants in respect of their medicinal value.

 - The leaves are smoked (slightly narcotic), chewed or taken as a snuff, and have shown antispasmodic, diaphoretic and decongestant effects.